VirginieLemaire/very-simple-TODO-API/README.md

 It's a Nodejs, express and Sequelize application with a postgreSQL database deployed on [elephantSQL](https://www.elephantsql.com/).

-Database only contains one table but it's absolutely possible to add more if you want on your own DB ;)
+Database only contains one table but it's absolutely possible to add more if you want on your own DB :wink:

+You'll find [a little documentation](./doc/Very-simple-documentation.md) in the `/doc` folder.

 ## Stack and prerequisite